ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 **Bias is a lack of signal** - the model misses seeing relationships that can be use to predict the target.
 This is underfitting.
 Bias can be reduced by increasing model capacity (either through more layers / trees, a different architecture or more features).

-**Variance is the model fitting to noise** - patterns in the training data that will not appear in the data at test time.
+**Variance is confusing noise for signal** - patterns in the training data that will not appear in the data at test time.
 This is overfitting.
 Variance can be reduced by adding training data.

 It is possible to have a model that is high bias & high variance - to simultaneously over and underfit.
 Most of the time you will train a model with some bias & high variance, and your options will usually result in a tradeoff between bias & variance.